mikenicholson/passport-jwt/README.md

 If the supplied extractors don't meet your needs you can easily provide your own callback.
-For example, if you are using the cookie-parser middleware and want to extract the JWT in a cookie you could use the following function as the argument to the jwtFromRequest option:
+For example, if you are using the cookie-parser middleware and want to extract the JWT in a cookie but your implementation somehow returns the token with a trailing comma.
+Then you could use the following function as the argument to the jwtFromRequest option:

 ```javascript
 var commaExtractor = function(req) {